Close-up image of a bicycle tire with black rubber tread and branding stickers showing specifications.

 When mountain bikes got really popular in the 80s and 90s they all had 26” wheels, in the 2000s several manufacturers introduced the 29” wheel that most MTBs currently use.
 Interestingly the 29” wheel size is exactly the same size as the road 700c size.
 Fast forward a few years and we have an in-between size, 27.5” (also known as 650b).
 Not only is this popular in the mountain bike world, but has become pretty common on gravel bikes.

 Thankfully there are some standards that very accurately define tyre and wheel sizes and all current manufacturers adhere to these standards.
 The ISO wheel standard for bicycles describes a dimension that relates to the diameter of the rim where the bead of the tyre sits.
 Sometimes known as BSD (Bead Seat Diameter).
 An example of this would be ISO622 which is what all 700c and 29” rims/tyres fit into.
 Expanding on the ISO standards is the ERTRO standard.
 This takes the ISO dimension and adds a tyre width value.
 Like ISO, this is described in mm.
 An example of an ERTRO size would be 32-622 which is a 700c wheel with a 32mm tyre.
-I’ve added a chart at the bottom of this page that lists some common wheel sizes and their current standard designations.
 Check the sidewall of your tyre and you’ll see the ERTRO size.

 With industry support, we’ll see more trye choices and more rim choices.
 This is already starting to happen.
 I have two different types of 32” tyres in stock right now (bicycle not unicycle), 1 type of carbon rim and 1 type of aluminium rim.
 I know of two rim manufacturers that have committed to stocking a 32” rim very soon.
 That trickle will turn into a stream very quickly.